maelle/aeolus/README.md

 ## Caveats

-aeolus uses the tinkr package under the hood, which means it suffers from the same limitations: for instance, files after editing only use “-”, not “\*“, for lists.
+`aeolus::unleash()` uses the tinkr package under the hood, which means it suffers from the same limitations: for instance, files after editing only use “-”, not “\*“, for lists.
 Refer to [tinkr documentation](https://docs.ropensci.org/tinkr/#loss-of-markdown-style).
 We recommend using aeolus together with version control and reviewing changes carefully before committing them.